Rashidun Caliphate: Sunni

-The term or phrase Rashidun/"Rightly Guided" is derived from a famous Sunni hadith where Muhammad foretold that the caliphate after him would last for 30 years (the length of the Rashidun Caliphate) and would then be followed by kingship (the Umayyad Caliphate being hereditary and often compared to a monarchy).
+The term Rashidun, or "Rightly Guided", is derived from a famous Sunni hadith where Muhammad foretold that the caliphate of prophecy after him would last for 30 years (the length of the Rashidun Caliphate) and would then be followed by kingship (the subsequent Umayyad Caliphate and later Abbasid Caliphate being hereditary monarchies).
 (Note: There are a number of hadith about the caliphate lasting for 30 years followed by monarchy.